-The Assessment Monitoring program will comply with 40 CFR 257.95.
-Within 90 days of triggering the Assessment Monitoring program, Tri-State will sample and analyze each well for the Appendix IV constituents listed in Table 1.
+The assessment monitoring program will comply with 40 CFR 257.95.
+Within 90 days of triggering the assessment monitoring program, Tri-State will sample and analyze each well for the Appendix IV constituents listed in Table 1.
 A groundwater protection standard (GWPS) will be established for each Appendix IV constituent.
 The GWPS will fall within one of the following categories:

-- For constituents for which a maximum contaminant level (MCL) has been established by EPA (40 CFR 141), the MCL for that constituent will be the GWPS. - For constituents for which an MCL has not been established by EPA, the statistical baseline concentration for the constituent at the well will be the GWPS. - For constituents where the statistical baseline level is higher than the MCL, the statistical baseline concentration will be the GWPS.
+- For constituents for which a maximum contaminant level (MCL) has been established by the USEPA (40 CFR 141), the MCL for that constituent will be the GWPS. - For constituents for which an MCL has not been established by the USEPA, the statistical baseline concentration for the constituent at the well will be the GWPS. - For constituents where the statistical baseline level is higher than the MCL, the statistical baseline concentration will be the GWPS.

 For those constituents without MCLs or where the statistical baseline level is higher than the MCL, the GWPS will be determined through statistical methods.
-For those constituents with a normal or log-normal distribution, prediction limits for future means will be developed.
-This method is similar to prediction limits for future values used in Detection Monitoring; however, the test is designed for a mean of the future values to be compared to the statistical limit instead of individual results.
+For those constituents with datasets that have a normal distribution or can be transformed to a normal distribution, prediction limits for future means will be developed.
+This method is similar to prediction limits for future values used in detection monitoring; however, the test is designed for a mean of the future values to be compared to the statistical limit instead of individual results.
 For constituents that have non-normally distributed data or a high percentage of non-detects, prediction limits for future medians will be developed.
 For both types, the GWPS is considered a one-sided upper prediction limit calculated from the baseline data.